caseyferrara/Netflix-Case-Study/README.md

 ```
 WITH SplitGenres AS (
   SELECT
-    release_year,
+    EXTRACT(YEAR FROM DATE(date_added)) AS added_year,
     title,
     genre
   FROM
     `data-project-99299.netflix.netflix_titles`,
     UNNEST(SPLIT(listed_in, ', ')) AS genre
+  WHERE
+    DATE(date_added) IS NOT NULL
 ),
 GenreCounts AS (
   SELECT
-    release_year,
+    added_year,
     genre,
     COUNT(title) AS title_count
   FROM
     SplitGenres
   GROUP BY
-    release_year, genre
+    added_year, genre
 ),
 YearlyGenreTrends AS (
   SELECT
-    release_year,
+    added_year,
     genre,
     title_count,
-    SUM(title_count) OVER (PARTITION BY release_year) AS total_titles_year,
+    SUM(title_count) OVER (PARTITION BY added_year) AS total_titles_year,
-    (title_count / SUM(title_count) OVER (PARTITION BY release_year)) * 100 AS genre_percentage_year
+    (title_count / NULLIF(SUM(title_count) OVER (PARTITION BY added_year), 0)) * 100 AS genre_percentage_year
   FROM
     GenreCounts
 )
 SELECT
-  release_year,
+  added_year,
   genre,
   title_count,
   genre_percentage_year
 FROM
   YearlyGenreTrends
 ORDER BY
-  release_year, genre_percentage_year DESC
+  added_year DESC, genre_percentage_year DESC
 ```
 Key Insights:
-* In the last five years, International Movies have consistently been one of the top genres on Netflix.
-This indicates a strong focus on diversifying content to cater to a global audience.
+* International Movies and TV Shows have become increasingly prevalent, indicating Netflix's focus on catering to a global audience.
+In 2021, International Movies made up about 11.56% of the content added.
-* The genre Dramas remains at the top, consistently ranking among the top three genres.
-This genre's popularity highlights its appeal across different viewer segments.
-* While international content and dramas dominate, there's also a notable presence of other genres like 'Comedies' and 'Documentaries', reflecting Netflix's strategy to maintain a varied content portfolio.
+* Comedies and Action & Adventure remain popular as they are consistently appearing in the top five genres for the recent years.
+This reflects their universal appeal.
+* Earlier years (2010-2015) show a more limited genre distribution, which gradually expands over the years.
+This could be due to the expansion of Netflix's catalog and its move into original content.

 ### 5.2 Content Type Balance